danprince/learn-react/pages/ex6.md

 category: lesson
 ---

-## Customizable Components
 At the moment, our clock component uses state to store its time.
 We're not actually using props for anything at the moment.
-It turns out, props are a great way for us to configure the way our components actually work.
+It turns out, passing props is a great way for us to configure the way our components actually work.

 We are using a hardcoded interval of 1000ms within our setInterval call.
 It might be useful to be able to change this for a specific timer.
-Maybe we want two timers running at different speeds.
+Maybe we want two timers running at different speeds?

-Let's add an interval prop to our timer.
+Let's add an `interval` prop to our timer.

 {% highlight javascript %}
 React.render(